 Two of the ladies in the group have gone beyond the walls of my kitchen and started doing a bit of canning on their own.
 Both Susan and Leah have been hard at work in the kitchen having some of the trials of doing it yourself especially in the beginning and finding that you can make a few mistakes along the way but everything can be overcome.

 Susan was busy over the last week working on a Raspberry Jalapeno jelly.
 Susan didn’t like the consistency of the first batch and remade it and generously brought a small tasting of both batches to our meeting.
 The flavors were different since she added more sugar and more jalapeno to her second batch.
 The sweetness of the raspberries blended so well with the heat of the peppers.
-The consistency on the first batch was more of a syrup and the second was perfect, but both batches were really good and can't wait to try the recipe myself.
 (Recipe and picture to follow).